 This is a new rollout from the FAA that drastically cuts down on the time spent waiting for authorization to fly drones in controlled airspace.
 All you need is to enter a few parameters and if you’re operating within Part 107 regulations and fly under a ceiling within a square mile, you can get authorization immediately.

-How to capture the best data
+Step 3: Learn how to capture the best data

 Getting the best data starts when you’re out on the field.
 Even small mistakes during your drone flight can have big effects on your final drone survey, no matter what software you’re using.